bcdataca/workshop2017/content/post/first-week-lectures.md

 ## Monday
 ### Linear and Logistic regression.
-We will understand the first ML algorithm Linear Regression.
+We will understand the first machine learning algorithm Linear Regression.
 We talk about train-test-split, normalization of the data, the problem of overfitting and regularization.
 A short code example shows how to use these tools in practice (using scikit-learn).
-Introduction to classification with metrics, Logistic Regression and coding example.
+We introduce classification in contrast to regression, and discuss key metrics like accuracy, precision and recall.
+We talk about the Logistic Regression classifier and show a short code example.

 ## Tuesday
-### Important classifiers and clustering methods.
+### Important classifiers.
-Decision Trees, ensembling methods.
-In addition: We learn K-Nearest-Neighbours and how to cluster data using KMeans.
-In a short code example the application of these methods is demonstrated.
+The classifiers Decision Trees and K-Nearest-Neighbours will be covered, as well as ensemble methods like Bagging and Random Forests.
+In a short code example the application of the classifiers is demonstrated (scikit-learn).

 ## Wednesday
 ### Neural Networks.
-This lecture is about Neural Networks, as well as feature engineering and a short code example in TensorFlow.
+This lecture is about Neural Networks with various add-ons, as well as feature engineering and a short code example in TensorFlow.

 ## Thursday
 ### Hypothesis testing and experimental design.